anzolin/AnzolinNetDevPack/README.md

 A smart set of common classes and implementations to improve your development productivity bundled in NuGet Packages.

+This project is an update of [Anzolin.Net.NuGet](https://github.com/anzolin/Anzolin.Net.NuGet) which I decided to change the name, adjust a project pattern and also unify the nuget packages into a single package.

 See [my NuGet Profile](https://www.nuget.org/profiles/anzolin) to find more interesting packages.